 Ages 6-10 | July 13-17; July 20-24; July 27-31 | 12:30 – 3:00 pm | Cost: $200

 We are excited to offer this new afternoon option for younger campers!
 Each day will focus on various solutions to different challenges using LEGOs.
 Campers will have fun expanding their creativity and building skills.
-NOTE: This is also offered as a topic to kids 8+ who register for full day STEM & Design camp.
+NOTE: This is also offered as a topic to students 8+ who register for full day STEM & Design Camp.

 View details for LEGO Engineering Challenges